 Superficial relationships can slide towards a lack of collaboration, which in turn leads to unsatisfactory results and a breakdown in communication.
 The missing ingredients of mutual respect and chemistry mean the whole thing starts to taste bitter.
 Pretty soon, a conscious uncoupling brings things to a close, and the next line up is briefed for a new job.
 And so the cycle continues.
 Is it just us who sees a problem here?

 There needs to be a level playing field.
 The exercise of pitching is designed to determine whether an agency a) understands the problem and b) can respond with creative flair and originality to give a point of difference.

-Of course, not all agencies are created equal and some will have the advantage of bigger teams and more resources but, as a small agency ourselves, we also know there’s a great strength in being flexible and nimble.
+Of course, not all agencies are created equal, and some will have the advantage of bigger teams and more resources but, as a small agency ourselves, we also know there’s great strength in being flexible and agile.
 A fair game lets the merits of each agency shine through and ultimately means the client can make a more informed decision.
 If the odds are stacked against you from the off, they won’t get any easier as things progress.
 Make a call early on and don’t be afraid to challenge the company if you sense things aren’t kosher.

 3. Can you derail the pitch?

 That said, there are ways of upsetting the pitching apple cart that aren’t unfair on your competition.
 According to the Design Business Association’s most recent What Clients Think report, 68 per cent of winning presentations go against the brief in some way.